parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

  - [`server`][serverdocker] represents the Memcached server running as a daemon.
  - [`client`][clientdocker] represents the client which requests to access the server's data.

-These images are automatically built using the mentioned Dockerfiles available on `parsa-epfl/cloudsuite` [GitHub repo][repo].

 ### Starting the Server ####

 The following command will start a single Memcached server with four threads and 10GB of dedicated memory, with a minimum object size of 550 bytes listening on port 11211 as default: